sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 You bet I pushed that up to GitHub years later: https://github.com/sbatson5/Portfolio

 Somehow, that was sufficient and they sent me a take home test 😱!
-The email said "it should take a couple of hours."
+The email said "it should only take a couple of hours."
 ...
 It took me 6 ...

 But I learned a lot!